 While experience is immensely important, keep in mind that more experienced traders may also charge a higher rate.

-- Learn more with Phillip, take the premium course: Trading for Beginners
+- Learn more with our head tutor Phillip Konchar: Trading for Beginners Course

 #2 What strategy do you use to trade the market?